fggeraissate/FFCalendar/README.md

 Know the major updates [here](https://github.com/fggeraissate/FFCalendar/blob/master/Updates).

 ## Usage
 Basic usage is implemented in `FFCalendarViewController`.
-First you should import `FFCalendar.h` in `FFCalendarViewController` and `FFImportantFilesForCalendar.h` in `Prefix.pch` file.
+First you should import `FFCalendar.h` in `FFCalendarViewController`.
 Then, subclass `FFYearCalendarView`, `FFMonthCalendarView`, `FFWeekCalendarView` and `FFDayCalendarView`.
 Also set the respective protocols, they will always provide the last modified dictionary (which I called `dictEvents`), and hence, they will help to update the others calendars.

 The `dictEvents` is formed by events (`FFEvent`) and their dates.
 Inside `FFEvent` you will find:
 - `stringCustomerName`: the name of the customer